Michigan Online Horse Racing 2019

-As of right now, there is only one website offering Michigan online horse betting, and that’s BetAmerica.
+As of right now, there is only one website offering Michigan horse betting via apps and online, and that’s BetAmerica.

 BetAmerica is a nationwide operator conducting business in most US states.
 Overall, you are not legally allowed to gamble across state lines.
 However, simulcasting and pari-mutuel betting is legal.
 This permits BetAmerica to allow online, off-track simulcast betting.